 I remember all the nights ordering in, watching The Bachelor or Survivor or bad Netflix movies with my roommates on our Ikea couch.
 I move my laundry to the dryer, taking out delicates and synthetics to air dry on the rack.
 I answer my phone and talk to a friend for a bit, help her decide what books to suggest to her book club.
 We set up a sleepover for next weekend.
 It boosts my mood.
 I don’t talk about me, because I forget I have anything to talk about.
 I forget about the uneasiness, the off-ness.

 I turn off the lights and go downstairs.
 I fold my laundry, put on pajamas.
 I open my laptop, finish an episode of a sitcom.
 I think, I should go on the job site, see if there’s anything new in the area.
 I think, I should look into grad school.
 So I do.
-These rabbit holes masquerading as productive planning sessions are a murky spiral that end with my crying in bed in the dark.
+These rabbit holes masquerading as productive planning sessions are a murky spiral that end with crying in bed in the dark.
 Tight heart, tight lungs.
 I whimper, I need help.
 It is a prayer.
 It is pathetic, I think.
 Maybe God specialized in pathetic prayers, though.
 I tap out in my phone the thoughts whipping through my head.
-They read like read like lies but they feel true.
+They read like lies but they feel true.

 You will be tired tomorrow, no doubt.
 But you will be alive.